Cybersecurity

 Niall McLoughlin

+Authentication (proving who a user is) is largely solved.
+The harder, higher-stakes question is authorisation: what an authenticated user or AI agent is actually allowed to do.
 Identity conversations have centred on authentication.
 Single sign-on, MFA, passkeys, phishing resistance.
-We hardened the front door and declared progress and I’ve written about how that is changing.
+We hardened the front door and declared progress and I've written about how that is changing.
 That work really mattered but once a user is authenticated, the question that determines real security is not who they are.
 It is what they can do.

 That question is authorisation.

+Modern authorisation must be dynamic, contextual and revocable in real time, and none of that is achievable without serious investment in the data behind the decisions.
 The industry is now moving toward zero standing privilege, continuous identity evaluation, real-time access decisions, and automated enforcement.
 AI agents are beginning to act on behalf of users.
 Workloads are becoming autonomous.
 Security teams are being told, correctly, that access should be dynamic, contextual, and revocable at any moment.

 None of that is achievable without serious investment in authorisation.
 And yet, as organisations begin trying to implement these ambitions, they keep running into the same obstacle.